Lincs Wind Farm: Technical description

 Transmission of electrical power to land is by 145 kV cables supplied by Nexans.
 Transmission voltage is 132 kV to land, being increased to 400 kV at Walpole substation for grid connection.

-The operation and maintenance base for the wind farm is based at Grimsby.
+The operation and maintenance base for the wind farm is based at Grimsby, where crews travel 1½ hours by boat to and from the wind farm.

 As at 2019, the windfarm has a rolling capacity factor of 39%.
 Its levelised cost has been estimated at £166/MWh.

 The wind farm has an expected lifespan of 40 years, with electrical equipment and wind turbines expected to be replaced after 20 years.
 After the end of the project's lifespan the farm is to be decommissioned, including removal of turbines and electrical equipment, and removal of offshore foundations or cut off to seabed level or lower.
 Connecting cables are not scheduled to be removed.